For Care Partners

 Have you seen signs of memory loss or difficulty in thinking in a loved one?
 The first step to diagnosis and care is a discussion about their memory with their Primary Care Provider.
 If certain criteria are met, the doctor can provide a referral to a Georgia Memory Net Memory Assessment Clinic for diagnosis and care planning.

-Either way, your first step is clear—talk to your loved one’s Primary Care Physician.
+Either way, your first step is clear—talk to your loved one’s Primary Care Provider.

 Georgia Memory Net at a Glance